xavigil/jsinterface-android/README.md

 # jsinterface-android

-Example of a JS iterface to execute native code inside a WebView.
+Example of a JS interface to execute native code inside a WebView.